 The Week I Became a Professional Paperweight in Scottsdale

-I showed up in Scottsdale with this vague but hopeful plan for... transformation?
+I showed up in Scottsdale with this vague but hopeful plan for transformation?
 Peace?
 I don't know, something good.
-The resort looked like it came straight out of a wellness influencer's Instagram—all terra cotta and perfectly placed cacti, with that signature hotel smell that's supposed to make you feel instantly zen.
+The resort looked like it came straight out of a wellness influencer's fever dream: all terra cotta and perfectly placed cacti, with that signature hotel smell that's supposed to make you instantly zen.

 When Your Body Calls in Sick to Life

 The pressure to actually enjoy this expensive trip was crushing.
-I'd go down to the hotel restaurant and see all these other guests looking so... purposeful.
+I'd go down to the hotel restaurant and see all these other guests looking so purposeful.
 Like they had their shit together and were here to optimize their chakras or whatever.
-I lasted maybe twenty minutes before I bailed back to my room, leaving behind a $18 smoothie because I just couldn't handle all that collective enthusiasm.
+I'd last maybe twenty minutes before bailing back to my room, leaving behind an $18 smoothie because I just couldn't handle all that collective enthusiasm.

 My body, which usually runs on pure stubbornness and caffeine, was completely tapped out.
-Sleep wasn't even really sleep—it was more like my system just shutting down for maintenance.
+Sleep felt more like my system just shutting down for emergency maintenance.
 I'd wake up with no idea what time it was or sometimes even what day.
-My brain felt like it was moving through thick syrup, and the thought of going outside seemed as impossible as running a marathon.
+My brain felt like it was trying to think through cement, and the idea of going outside seemed as realistic as climbing Everest in flip-flops.

 I was basically a very expensive human paperweight at this point.

 Food became this weird, mechanical thing.
-Room service was just fuel delivery—I'd order something, eat it without tasting much, repeat.
-I wasn't getting any joy from it, wasn't really nourished by it.
+Room service was just fuel delivery.
+I'd order something, eat it without tasting much, repeat.
+I got no joy from it, no real nourishment.
 Even the idea of "self-care" felt completely hollow.
+Like, what's the point of a jade roller when you can barely remember to drink water?

 The Guilt Trip Nobody Asked For

 Of course my brain wouldn't shut up about what a waste this all was.
-That lovely inner voice kept reminding me how much money I was spending to lie in a dark room like some kind of wellness failure.
-I had a book sitting there unread, and my suitcase stayed mostly packed because even unpacking felt like too much commitment to... existing.
+That lovely inner critic kept reminding me how much money I was spending to lie in a dark room like some kind of wellness failure.
+I had a book sitting there unread.
+My suitcase stayed mostly packed because even unpacking felt like too much commitment to existing.

-My system had been stuck in fight-or-flight mode for who knows how long, and it finally just gave up the fight.
-I wasn't falling apart—I was finally letting myself fall apart, which apparently is a very different thing.
+My nervous system had been stuck in fight-or-flight mode for who knows how long, and it finally gave up the fight.
+I was finally letting myself fall apart, which apparently is a very different thing.

 Tiny Wins in the Land of Giving Up

-Later, I cracked the curtains open just a tiny bit and sat in that thin slice of sunlight, watching dust particles float around.
-They weren't trying to get anywhere or accomplish anything—just existing in the light, getting moved around by invisible forces.
+Later, I cracked the curtains open just a sliver and sat in that thin slice of sunlight, watching dust particles float around.
+They were just existing in the light, getting moved around by invisible currents.
 Something about that felt weirdly comforting.

-I wasn't fixed or transformed or any of that retreat center nonsense.
-But I also wasn't completely shut down anymore.
-More like I'd put my regular life on pause and given myself permission to just... be empty for a while.
+I'd put my regular life on pause and given myself permission to just be empty for a while.
+To stop performing, even for myself.

 What the Desert Actually Gave Me

-The desert didn't heal me or turn me into some enlightened person.
-But it held space for my complete collapse without judgment.
-It just sat there being resilient and patient, like, "Yeah, this is how survival works sometimes—you endure the harsh stuff without constantly moving."
+The desert held space for my complete collapse without judgment.
+It just sat there being harsh and resilient and patient, like, "Yeah, this is how survival works sometimes.
+You endure the hard stuff without constantly moving."

 Previous